CE Courses / SIG Perspectives

 Format(s): SIG Perspectives

-This SIG 1 activity focuses on best practices, perspectives, and challenges in the assessment and intervention of developmental language disorders (DLD) in culturally and linguistically diverse (CLD) populations.
-The first article provides clinicians and researchers with resources to interpret and use common standardized language assessments in English for CLD school-age youth.
-The second article introduces the online program, Video- and App-Based Language Instruction (VALI), to increase caregivers’ use of language-promoting strategies in everyday activities with Spanish infants and toddlers.
-The third article discusses how to most effectively treat bilingual children and plan treatment to promote progression in both languages.
+This course focuses on best practices, perspectives, and challenges in the assessment and intervention of developmental language disorders in culturally and linguistically diverse (CLD) populations.
+The articles discuss resources to interpret and use common standardized language assessments in English for CLD school-age youth; increasing Spanish-speaking caregivers’ use of language-promoting strategies in everyday activities with infants and toddlers; and treatment of bilingual children to promote progression in both languages.

 Digital Resources in Auditory Rehabilitation: Unlocking the Potential